paderijk/httpd-ssl-smart-rewrite-based-on-cert/README.md

 This script and settings are developed because on an VPS I run multiple websites, which do or do not have an SSL-Certificate.

+With this configuration and script, Apache will rewrite to HTTPS in case the there is a `X509v3 Subject Alternative Name` for the `HTTP_HOST`.

 ## Prerequisites

 * Apache webserver